rki-mf1/ont-methylation/README.md

 ## How to Run

+For a brief introduction and a step-by-step example of running the pipeline, see the wiki page [Getting Started with ONT‐methylation](Getting Started with ONT‐methylation) for a small introduction and a practical example on how to run the pipeline.

 To run the pipeline with a single reference and BAM file, use the following command (**adjust the `-r` version as necessary**):

 ```bash